IST-DASLab/llmq/README.md

 The Python bindings are provided in the `src/bindings` directory, and can be built using the `pyllmq` target.
 The library can be built manually (`-DPYTHON_BINDING=ON`), or directly into a wheel file using `uv build --wheel`.
-The `demo.py` script provides an example of how to use the bindings.
-Running it with `uv run demo.py` will trigger the wheel build automatically.
+The [demo.py](scripts/demo.py) script provides an example of how to use the bindings.
+Running it with `uv run pyllmq-demo` will trigger the wheel build automatically.

 By design, the bindings expose only coarse-grained operations; that is, the minimum unit of work is a full forward+backward pass across all GPUs.
 While this may be a bit inflexible,